BTech Degree – Code #1506

 Articulation agreements have been established with many community colleges and additional agreements are in development.
 It is possible, with careful selection of courses, to transfer from a variety of associate degrees including computer information systems, information technology, computer science, and others.
 Upon completion of the bachelor’s degree, students will be prepared to pursue a graduate degree in information technology.
 The computer information systems degree (AAS) at Alfred State is especially well suited for transfer into this degree at the junior level.

 Organizations of all types and sizes need computer professionals.
 The primary employment field includes Web administrators and developers.
 Due to the solid foundation in other areas, graduates will not be limited to these areas; thus, the job opportunities are wide and numerous.
 They include database administrators, programmers, systems analysts, network support, project managers, user support, IT managers, technical sales, and technical support staff, to name just a few.

-Employment and transfer rate of 100 percent – 100 percent are employed.
+Employment and transfer rate of 100 percent – 100 percent are employed in field.